Lakshya7199/Web-Deployment/README.md

 Inside the "backend" folder, install the required Python packages and start the Flask server on its default port.

-Configure Nginx to serve the frontend assets and route API requests to the Flask backend.
+Configure Nginx to serve the frontend assets and route API requests to the Flask backend.1